Santana, Martin HR, Indians beat blundering White Sox 5-2

 TRAINER’S ROOM

-Indians: RHP Mike Clevinger (strained upper back muscle) was on schedule to throw simulated game at the Indians’ training facility in Goodyear, Arizona on Saturday. .
-OF Tyler Naquin (left calf strain) is continuing his rehab assignment with Triple-A Columbus and was expected to play on Saturday night at Durham. .
-Manager Terry Francona said OF Bradley Zimmer (right shoulder surgery in July 2018), played at Goodyear on Friday.
+Indians: RHP Mike Clevinger (strained upper back muscle) was on schedule to throw a simulated game at the Indians’ training facility in Goodyear, Arizona on Saturday. … OF Tyler Naquin (left calf strain) is continuing his rehab assignment with Triple-A Columbus and was expected to play on Saturday night at Durham. … Francona said OF Bradley Zimmer (right shoulder surgery in July 2018), played at Goodyear on Friday.
 The 26-year-old Zimmer could be ready to move to Triple-A in the next phase of his rehab.
 “From what the medical people say it would be a minimum of two weeks to be where he has ramped up and then you can make a decision not necessary on his health, but on baseball.
 That’s kind of the way they described it.
 That’s probably the low end.
-Two or three weeks, then you can make a decision, all of a sudden it’s not a medical decision, it’s a baseball decision,” Francona said.
+Two or three weeks, then you can make a decision.
+All of a sudden it’s not a medical decision, it’s a baseball decision,” Francona said.

 White Sox: Catcher Welington Castillo was activated from the concussion list.
 Castillo left the game on May 24 against the Twins after getting hit by two foul tips in the mask.
 To make room for Castillo, the White Sox optioned catcher Seby Zavala after Friday’s win against the Indians.